Monitoring a developing pandemic with available data: Estimating with available data. The Covid-19 case of France

 There are different dynamics depending on age groups.
 Figure \ref{fig:hazard-ages} shows the variations in instantaneous calendar time dependent probability of death given duration in hospital (the time dependent hazard rate) for patients across different age groups.

-The above described hazard rate estimators provide us with sufficient information to calculate other indicators such as the median time from admission in hospital to exit (due to recovery or death) for a given patient depending on the admission date.
-See Figure \ref{fig:mediantime} where the median times are shown for all individuals and by age groups.
-A prominent peak for people hospitalized by the end of May (shown by all age groups) highlights the fact of the changing behaviour of covid on distinct times of the calendar since the pandemic outbreak.
-As can be seen, age is an important covariate, and, among other things, while the different conditions under which the pandemic has evolved (variants of the virus and different restrictions regimes) do not have apparently serious impact on the younger population, it seems to strongly affect people in the oldest groups for which the date of hospitalization is crucial.
+The hazard rate estimators described above allow the derivation of further summary measures, such as the median time from admission in hospital to exit (either by recovery or death), conditional on the admission date.
+Figure \ref{fig:mediantime} presents these median times for all individuals and stratified by age groups.
+A prominent peak for people hospitalized by the end of May (consistent across all age groups) illustrates the changing behavior of Covid-19 on distinct calendar times since the onset of the pandemic.
+Age is an important covariate: whereas changes in the pandemic conditions (variants of the virus and different restrictions regimes) do not have apparently serious impact on the younger population, it seems to strongly affect people in the oldest groups for which the date of hospitalization is crucial.

-Variations over time of durations of stays in hospital until recovery or death are partly explained by changes in the age of patients.
-In short, it can be said that the length of stays in hospital for recoveries has decreased from the first wave in about five days for the full sample.
+Variations over time in the durations of stays until recovery or death appear partly driven by changes in the age of patients.
+In summary, the mean duration of hospitalization for recovered patients has decreased by approximately five days since the first wave, when considering the full sample.
 The reduction is bigger for people between 60 and 80 years and less significant for ages below 40.
-The length of stays for deaths has also decreased from about 17 days during the first wave until less than 12 days in the second wave, and about 10 days in the last months of 2021.
+The length of stays has also decreased from about 16 days during the first wave until less than 11 days in the second wave, and about 10 days in the last months of 2021.
 This is for the full sample, the reduction being less significant for the younger patients.

-Figure \ref{fig:probs} helps to answer the following question: What is the probability that a subject who has been in hospital for $d$ days can leave it alive?
+Figure \ref{fig:probs} address the question of the probability that a subject who has been hospitalized for $d$ days is discharged alive.